Causally Steered Diffusion for Automated Video Counterfactual Generation: Additional implementation details

 \section{Additional implementation details}

 For each baseline video editing method (FLATTEN~\cite{cong2024FLATTEN}, Tune-A-Video~\cite{wu2023tune}, and TokenFlow~\cite{geyer2024tokenflow}), we adopt the default experimental hyperparameters provided in the original works.
-In our experiments, we implement the VLM-based textual loss using the GPT-4o model via the OpenAI API.
+In our experiments, we implement the VLM-based textual loss in our CSVC framework using the GPT-4o model via the OpenAI API.
 However, our approach is also compatible with local VLMs currently supported by the TextGrad package~\cite{textgrad5optimizing}.
-The LLM used to perform the TextGrad update (Section~\ref{VLM-base_loss}) is GPT-4o--the same model used for the VLM loss.
-We also use the GPT-4o API to compute the VLM minimality metric (Section~\ref{para_3.5_minimality_VLM}), as it offers improved filtering of the causal graph variables in the generated text descriptions.
-In addition, for the BERT-based semantic text encoder $\tau_\phi$ used in Section~\ref{para_3.5_minimality_VLM} to generate semantic text embeddings, we leverage the \textit{all-MiniLM-L6-v2} model~\cite{wang2020minilm}, which maps the text descriptions into a 384-dimensional vector space.
-Lastly, to evaluate effectiveness as described in Section~\ref{para_3.4_effectiveness_VLM}, we utilize the \textit{llava-hf/llava-v1.6-mistral-7b-hf} model~\cite{li2024llava-next_}.
+The LLM used to perform the TextGrad update (Equation \ref{TGD_update}) is GPT-4o--the same model used for the VLM loss.
+We also use the GPT-4o API to compute the VLM minimality metric, as it offers improved filtering of the causal graph variables in the generated text descriptions.
+In addition, for the BERT-based semantic text encoder $\tau_\phi$ used in Equation \ref{eq:minimality} to generate semantic text embeddings, we leverage the \textit{all-MiniLM-L6-v2} model~\cite{wang2020minilm}, which maps the text descriptions into a 384-dimensional vector space.
+Lastly, to evaluate effectiveness as expressed in Equation ~\ref{eq:effectiveness}, we utilize the \textit{llava-hf/llava-v1.6-mistral-7b-hf} model~\cite{li2024llava-next_}.